musstafa08-bug/draw-in-air/README.md

 # Draw-In-Air Using Open-CV
-Slecting a point and start moving your object to draw in air.
+Select a point and start moving your object to draw anything in air.